 Then if you call them out, they act hurt that you misunderstood their intentions.
 “I was only trying to help.”
 But your intuition tells you clearly they were putting you down.

-The abuser might also communicate their disapproval or judgement through their facial expressions, such as eye-rolling, pursed lips, or annoyed looks.
+The abuser might also communicate their disapproval or judgment through their facial expressions, such as eye-rolling, pursed lips, or annoyed looks.

 2. Holding Back

 The abuser uses words to keep you at arm's length or prevent closeness and intimacy in order to punish or control you.
 There may be times of closeness and connection, but if the abuser doesn't get her way, she might withhold emotional intimacy, making you wonder what's going on and why the mood has suddenly shifted.

 When you ask, “What's wrong, why are you closing me out?” the abuser pretends she doesn't know what you're talking about.